Understanding Dataset Distillation via Spectral Filtering

 \subsection{High-frequency Matching}

 Instead of directly matching the principle components, HFM-based methods typically apply high-pass filters on the FFC matrix to enhance the high-frequency information and improve diversity.
 They usually perform better than LFM-based methods but also bring more computations.
-We analyze two sub-categories: trajectory matching and kernel ridge regression (KRR). \paragraph{Trajectory Matching.} Matching the long-range training trajectories has been proven to be an effective approach for DD.
-We take MTT~\cite{MTT} as an example, which minimizes the differences between network parameters trained on the real and synthetic datasets.
+We analyze two sub-categories: trajectory matching and kernel ridge regression (KRR).

+\textbf{Trajectory Matching.} Matching the long-range training trajectories has been proven to be an effective approach for DD.
+We take MTT~\citep{MTT} as an example, which minimizes the differences between network parameters trained on the real and synthetic datasets.
 The objective function can be formulated as:

 where $W^P$ and $W_s^Q$ indicate the parameters trained on the real and synthetic datasets for $P$ and $Q$ iterations, respectively.
 For a full-batch gradient descent, we have: